Transmission/Communication Medium or Channel:

 • The signal is usually generated by a laser or Light Emitting Diode (LED).

-• In this transmission, a pulse of light indicates a bit 1 and absence of light indicates bit 0.
+• In this transmission, a pulse of light indicates a bit 1, and the absence of light indicates a bit 0.

-• Transmission medium is an ultra-thin fiber of glass like a thin needle.
+• The transmission medium is an ultra-thin fiber of glass, like a thin needle.

 • By attaching a light source to one end of an optical fiber and a detector to the other, we have an unidirectional data transmission system that accepts an electrical signal, converts and transmits it by light pulse, and then reconverts the output to an electrical signal at the receiving end.

-• A fiber optics with ultrapure fused silica components show lowest rate of data losses, which is difficult to manufacture.
-But higher-loss multi-component glass fibers are more economical and still provide good performance which is normally used at large scale.
-Plastic made fiber is even less costly and can be used for short-haul links, for which moderately high losses are acceptable.
+• Fiber optics with ultrapure fused silica components shows the lowest rate of data losses, which is difficult to manufacture.
+But higher-loss multi-component glass fibers are more economical and still provide good performance, which is normally used on a large scale.
+Plastic-made fiber is even less costly and can be used for short-haul links, for which moderately high losses are acceptable.

 • Fiber optic cables are much more secure for data transfer, since it is very difficult to tap fiber optic cables.